 Requirements for the Major

-Ten courses: Sociology 101, 303, and 306, the statistics requirement (MAT 109, BUS 109, or PSY 209), the Senior Capstone Experience, five additional courses in sociology; and Sociology 491-492.
+The remaining seven courses include the statistics requirement (MAT 109, BUS 109, or PSY 209), five additional courses in sociology, Sociology 491-492: Senior Seminar, and the Senior Capstone Experience.
 (Students with a double major in sociology and psychology and who complete a research methods course or sequence in psychology may omit Sociology 306, but must then take a sixth sociology elective.)